jmccrae/lemon-model.net/src/lemon2gf.md

 ### Mapping a lexicon to a concrete syntax

 First, all senses are collected.
-In case a sense dooes not refer to an ontology URI, for example either refers to a URI defined in the lexicon itself, or is composed of several subsenses, then the abstract syntax is extended with according GF functions or constants.
+In case a sense does not refer to an ontology URI, for example either refers to a URI defined in the lexicon itself, or is composed of several subsenses, then the abstract syntax is extended with according GF functions or constants.
 Currently, lemon2gf covers the basic OWL constructs such as `owl:unionOf`, `owl:intersectionOf`, `owl:complementOf`, `owl:propertyChainAxiom` and `owl:inverseOf`.

 Subsequently, for each sense all lexical entries denoting this sense are retrieved from the lexicon, together with all relevant morphosyntactic information.
 On the basis of its syntactic frame or, if no frame is specified, its part of speech, templates for GF linearization judgements are instantiated.
 For example, the following two lexical entries...